MayankPandey01/Jira-Lens/README.md

 ```console
 python3 setup.py install
 ```
 - Finally run the following command in the command line to check whether everything is working fine or not.
-The following command if successful will display the help menu of the toolgit clone https://github.com/MayankPandey01/Jira-Lens.git.
 ```console
 python3 Jira-Lens.py -u {URL}
 ```